fabiospampinato/siero/readme.md

 In general arbitrary functions/promises/symbols can't be transferred between workers/processes/VMs, but this library enables you to do the next best thing: by having the two execution contexts communicate with each other you can write code as if functions/promises/symbols got actually transferred between them.

+Check out [`siero-worker`](https://github.com/fabiospampinato/siero-worker) for an opinionated way to spawn a worker that you can talk to via Siero.

 ## Limitations

 - Symbol properties are only preserved if attached to plain objects.